 Fish and seafood are an important part of a healthy diet.
-Fish and shellfish contain high-quality protein and other essential nutrients, are low in saturated fat, and contain omega-3 fatty acids.
+Fish and shellfish, collectively refrred to as fish, contain high-quality protein and other essential nutrients, are low in saturated fat, and contain omega-3 fatty acids.
 You should eat 8 to 12 ounces of a variety of fish every week from choices that are lower in mercury and high in omega-3 fatty acids.
 The nutritional value of fish and seafood is important during growth and development before birth, in early infancy for breastfed infants, in childhood, and as adults.

-Women who are pregnant, might become pregnant, are breastfeeding and children under age 7 should:
+Women who are pregnant, might become pregnant, are breastfeeding and young children should consume fish based on 3 categories:

-- Avoid 4 types of commercial fish - tilefish from the Gulf of Mexico, shark, swordfish and king mackerel
+- Tilefish from the Gulf of Mexico, shark, swordfish, orange roughy, bigeye tuna, marlin and king mackerel

 Consumption Advisories for South Dakota Rivers and Lakes